AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-bypass-waf-for-graphql-requests.md

 ## Cause

-Due to the inherent nature of GraphQL requests, there can be a lot of repeated characters that can trigger false positive blocking of the requests by the Fastly WAF.
+Due to the inherent nature of GraphQL requests, there can be a lot of repeated characters that can trigger false positive blocking of the requests by the [!DNL Fastly] WAF.

 ## Solution